brobeson/class/cs_6680_computer_vision/final_project/readme.md

 | frames      | The SIFT frames [1].
 This is a matrix of class double, with four rows, and one column for each frame.
 The rows in order are: X, Y, S, θ. |
 | descriptors | The SIFT frame descriptors [1].
 These are enhanced with color information as described in [2].
 The descriptors are a matrix of class double, with 152 rows, and one column for each frame.
 Each descriptor contains standard SIFT information, and the additional color information as described in [2].

-This function uses the SIFT algorith to extract key points from the input image.
+This function uses the SIFT algorithm to extract key points from the input image.
 The key points' geometric information is returned in the `frames` output.
 The `descriptors` output contains the standard SIFT descriptor, appended with color information at the key points' locations in the image.
 This is the RGB and HSV data for the pixel.
 It also contains the RGB information for three image dilations and three image erosions.

 Correctness can be evaluated by observing the intermediate figure.
 It shows the image with the key points overlaid as red dots.
 Run time is reported by the function `uav_car_counter()`.